NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 Its probs better to use a 2D ortho matrix, because then I don't need to worry about scaling into NDC space, then screen space manually.
 My actual simulation domain is going to be [0,10] (x,y) so use Ortho matrix to transform this into NDC.
 Using glm::ortho works great.

 Problems are with the render time bottleneck when particle count is increase, we should be using instancing ideally and updating and re-allocating the VBO per tick is just too costly and stupid.
 I will fix this soon, want to get the solver working first.
+Its more so the particle->vertex update thats so costly ie updating positions,normals,colour each tick.
+But to be fair in the release build, the optimization seems to speed it up greatly.